Publication Date: Mar 07, 2017

-“A remarkable new novel…that in some ways recalls The Girl with the Dragon Tattoo, but because Maja narrates her own story, we come to know her more intimately than we do Lisbeth Salander… The author, Malin Persson Giolito, writes with exceptional skill.
-She keeps us guessing a long time and the outcome, when it arrives, is just as it should be.” —The Washington Post
+“A remarkable new novel…Giolito…writes with exceptional skill…[Quicksand is] always smart and engrossing…Giolito keeps us guessing a long time and the outcome, when it arrives, is just as it should be.” —Washington Post

-“Giolito’s astonishing English-language debut is a dark exploration of the crumbling European social order and the psyche of rich Swedish teens. …Masterful.” —Booklist (starred review)
+“Astonishing…a dark exploration of the crumbling European social order and the psyche of rich Swedish teens…the incisive language that’s on display here surely involves translation precision that’s second to none.” —Booklist (starred review)

-“Brilliantly conceived and executed, this extraordinary legal thriller is not to be missed by fans of the genre.” — Library Journal (starred review)
+“Brilliantly conceived and executed, this extraordinary legal thriller is not to be missed.” —Library Journal (starred review)